Edinanorge/Edina-Isztojka-js1-ma1/README.md

 ### Question 6

-Select the div with a class of results, assign it to a variable called `resultsContainer` and set its inner HTML to be `<p>New paragraph</p>` and its background colour to be yellow.
+Select the div with a class of `results`, assign it to a variable called `resultsContainer` and set its inner HTML to be `<p>New paragraph</p>` and its background colour to be yellow.

 ### Question 7